 A thermal fuse is a safety device that is used in fridges to prevent the appliance from overloading and causing a fire.
 The fuse is designed to break the circuit if the fridge gets too hot, which will stop the flow of electricity and prevent the appliance from continuing to operate.

-The thermal fuse is typically located near the compressor, in the back of the best 5 star refrigerator in India.
+The thermal fuse is typically located near the compressor, in the back of any, or especially the 5 star refrigerator.
 It may also be located under the control panel or behind the kick plate.
 Consult your fridge’s manual to find the exact location of the fuse.

 To check if the thermal fuse is functioning, you will need a multimeter.